SMC-AAU-CPH/smc-cph.github.io/_posts/2022-08-26-aysimab-hello-team-c.md

 I am Norwegian and live just outside Oslo with my wife, our two teenagers and a labrador retriever.
 By way of education I have a MSc degree in Engineering from the NTNU technical university in Trondheim, and have also done 1-year full time programme in Music Production and Recording at the University of Stavanger.

-The integrated musical and technological nature of the MCT programme stands for me as a great way to combine my passion for music with my technical education and work experience, and I am really looking forward to it!
+The integrated musical and technological nature of the SMC programme stands for me as a great way to combine my passion for music with my technical education and work experience, and I am really looking forward to it!